matheuspoleza/bible-helper/README.md

 # Bible Helper
-Project to help with bible verses searching by theme
+App to search any theme, situation and recieve bible verses